From Farmers Markets to Flea Markets, you can find it in Nice…

 On Mondays, Cours Saleya turns into a sprawling Antique Market or ‘Brocante’, where you can find antiques, collectibles and fascinating French bric-a-brac.
 Unlike the food and flower market where bargaining is just not done, on Monday bargaining is a must, and you will have the best luck bargaining as they start to pack up around 4pm.
 (Insider tip: always start with “Bonjour Monsieur/Madame” before inquiring about any price.
 Otherwise you will be seen as less-than-polite, which will be reflected in the bargaining range!)
 The prices start rather high but deals can still be found, and even if you don’t buy anything, think of it like a vast open-air museum where you can browse treasures normally found only in old French attics.
 Since the brocante goes all day (until 4pm), this is the best day to have lunch on Cours Saleya, as on food market days the garbage trucks and fire hoses turn up mid-lunch which kind of spoils the ambiance!
-If you’re not around Nice on a Monday, there is another at Place Garibaldi on the third Saturday of each month, and there are similar but smaller Brocantes in Cannes on Saturdays and Mondays, Antibes on Thursdays and Saturdays, Villefranche on Sundays, Vence on Wednesdays, and in various other little villages, click here for a list.
+If you’re not around Nice on a Monday, there is another at Place Garibaldi on the third Saturday of each month, and there are similar but smaller Brocantes in Cannes on Saturdays and Mondays, Antibes on Thursdays and Saturdays, Villefranche on Sundays, Vence on Wednesdays, and in various other little villages, click here for a list in English.

 In the summer Cours Saleya never sleeps, and from 6pm on becomes a Summer Night Crafts Market.
 The rule is that everything must be hand-made or painted by the local artist, which happily eliminates mass-produced trinkets.
 It makes for a lovely festive atmosphere, surrounded by the café tables and restaurants.